h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

 expect(result.contracts[0].fields.alphRemaining).toEqual(ONE_ALPH * 99n)
 ```

 Note that we use the `initialMaps` field to set up an empty value for the `alreadyWithdrawn` map.
-We also get an extra `ContractCreated` event because each map entry is created as a sub-contract under the hood.
+We also get an extra `ContractCreated` event because each map entry is created as a sub contract under the hood.

 We can also use the `expectAssertionError` method to verify that the `withdraw` function fails when the caller has already withdrawn: